Disclaimer: This is Untrue.

 the son of Simon" (Joh 13:21-26).

-Referring to the verses, for example, Ghirlandaio painted Last Supper in 1480 CE, where
+Referring to these verses, for example, Ghirlandaio painted The Last Supper in 1480 CE,

 Ghirlandaio's Last Supper